pierrel/WebsterEditor/README.md

 ## Dev Mode

 1. Eval the elisp in .emacs-config.el (or use the AMAZING [auto-project.el](https://github.com/pierrel/auto-project.el))
-2. Run the server (`$ ./scripts/server`)
-3. Run webster-repl (`M-x webster-repl`)
+2. Run webster-repl (`M-x webster-repl`)
-4. Open a browser to localhost:3000
+3. Open a browser to localhost:3000
-5. Do things in the \*inferior-lisp\* (`ClojureScript:cljs.user> (js/alert "hello from clojurescript!")`)
+4. Do things in the \*inferior-lisp\* (`ClojureScript:cljs.user> (js/alert "hello from clojurescript!")`)
-6. Load a namespace (`ClojureScript:cljs.user> (in-ns 'webster.main)`)
+5. Load a namespace (`ClojureScript:cljs.user> (in-ns 'webster.main)`)

 If you have the server running when the Obj-C is run in a simulator it will automatically load from localhost:3000 instead of a flat html file.
 In this way you'll be able to run arbitrary clojurescript right in the app.
-Just replace step 4 with "Build and Run WebsterEditor and open any project/page."
+Just replace step 3 with "Build and Run WebsterEditor and open any project/page."
 Note that the actual project html structure will not load -- instead it'll load the default development html.

 # Application Structure